What is Massive?

 The Hello World app lets you read the phrase “Hello world!” on your computer screen in exchange for a small amount of your unused processing power, storage, and bandwidth managed by Massive.
 You can monitor and control this resource use anytime by choosing Resource usage from the app menu.

-Your idle computing resources are used to mine cryptocurrency, run scientific simulations, and perform other distributed tasks, which may increase electricity consumption or decrease battery life (see Massive’s FAQ for details).
+Your idle computing resources such as CPU, GPU, and Network bandwidth are used to perform business intelligence research, run scientific simulations, and perform other distributed tasks, which may increase electricity consumption or decrease battery life (see Massive’s FAQ for details, potential risks, and their mitigation).

 Pressing Accept indicates that you agree to Massive’s license and privacy policy.